inQWIRE/SQIR/VOQC/benchmarks/README.md

 To install PyZX using pip, run `pip install pyzx`.
 To run Qiskit on the benchmarks, use the command `python run_pyzx.py d f` where `d` is the input directory and `f` is the output filename.

+#### Translation Validation

+PyZX provides a function for checking equivalence of quantum programs, which can be used to validate compiler outputs (see Sec 3.2 of [arxiv:1904.04735](https://arxiv.org/pdf/1904.04735.pdf)).
+We can use this as a sanity check on VOQC's outputs.
+Use the `validate_outputs.sh` script to run VOQC on all the programs in VOQC-benchmarks/Arithmetic_and_Toffoli_partial and validate the results using PyZX.

+At the time of writing, PyZX's translation validator will not succeed on programs compiled by VOQC from the VOQC-benchmarks/PF directory (see `validate_outputs_fail.sh`).
+This is not an indication of a bug in VOQC, but rather evidence that translation validation is an incomplete solution -- PyZX's translation validator cannot always show that two circuits are equivalent.
+It may also be the result of different roundoff error in PyZX versus VOQC.
+VOQC begins by converting float parameters to rational numbers, performs optimization over rationals, and then converts  rationals back to floats with 53 bits of precision.

 ### Qiskit

 To install Qiskit using pip, run `pip install qiskit`.
 To run Qiskit on the benchmarks, use the command `python run_qiskit.py d f` where `d` is the input directory and `f` is the output filename.